-5 Other Related Work
+5 Related work

 Automatic program decomposition for effective systematic dynamic test generation [9] is not a new idea.
-Moreover, compositional symbolic execution [11, 1] has already been shown to alleviate path explosion.
-However, when, where, and how compositionality is worth using in practice is still an open question.
+Moreover, compositional symbolic execution [12, 1] has already been shown to alleviate path explosion.
+However, when, where, and how compositionality is most effective in practice is still an open problem.

-Algorithms for automatic program summarization have been proposed before [11,1,17].
-SMART [11] tests all program functions in isolation, encodes their test results as summaries expressed using input preconditions and output post-conditions, and then reuses these summaries when testing higher-level functions.
-Demand-driven compositional symbolic execution [1] generates incomplete summaries that describe only a subset of all paths in a function and can be expanded lazily.
-SMASH [17] computes both may and must information compositionally using both may and must summaries.
-IC-Cut is inspired by this compositional reasoning and summarization although it does not generate full-fledged function summaries.
+Algorithms for automatic program summarization have been proposed before [12, 1, 18].
+SMART [12] tests all program functions in isolation, encodes their test results as summaries expressed using input preconditions and output postconditions, and then reuses these summaries when testing higher-level functions.
+Demand-driven compositional symbolic execution [1] generates partial summaries that describe only a subset of all paths in a function and can be expanded lazily.
+SMASH [18] computes both may and must information compositionally using both may and must summaries.
+IC-Cut is inspired by this compositional reasoning and summarization although it does not generate fullfledged function summaries.
 Instead, IC-Cut records a single precondition on all concrete function inputs without disjunctions or postconditions.
 In contrast to SMART, IC-Cut generates summaries only for functions with low interface complexity.
-Similarly to demand-driven compositional symbolic execution, our summaries are incomplete in that they describe a single calling context.
+Similarly to demand-driven compositional symbolic execution, our summaries are partial in that they describe a single calling context.
 Furthermore, when testing a function in isolation, the closed symbolic constraints that IC-Cut collects before the first call to the function are similar to the lazily-expanded dangling nodes in the demand-driven approach.

-Other closely related techniques [18, 3, 4, 19] can be considered as approximations of sub-program summarization.
-Dynamic state merging and veritesting [18, 3] merge sub-program searches, and RWset [4] prunes searches by dynamically computing variable liveness.
-Information partitions [19] are used to identify "non-interfering" input chunks such that symbolically solving for each chunk while keeping all other chunks fixed to concrete values finds the same bugs as symbolically solving for the entire input.
+Other closely related techniques [19, 3, 4, 20] can be considered as approximations of sub-program summarization.
+Dynamic state merging and veritesting [19, 3] merge sub-program searches, and RWset [4] prunes searches by dynamically computing variable liveness.
+Information partitions [20] are used to identify "noninterfering" input chunks such that symbolically solving for each chunk while keeping all other chunks fixed to concrete values finds the same bugs as symbolically solving for the entire input.
 Similarly to these techniques, our work also approximates sub-program summarization.
 Moreover, IC-Cut is closely related to reducing test inputs using information partitions.
 Both techniques exploit independence between different parts of the program input.
 However, IC-Cut does not require that the input is initially partitioned, and avoids the overhead of dynamically computing data and control dependencies between input chunks.
+Overall, our algorithm does not require any static analysis and uses very simple summaries, which are nevertheless sufficient to significantly alleviate path explosion.
+As a result, it is easy to implement on top of existing dynamic test generation tools.
+Our purely dynamic technique can also handle complicated ANI code patterns, such as stack-modifying, compiler-injected code for structured exception handling, and stack-guard protection, which most static analyses cannot handle.
+Furthermore, a static over-approximation of the call graph might result in testing more functions than necessary and for more calling contexts.
+With an over-approximation of function interfaces, we would summarize fewer functions, given the restrictions we impose on function inputs and outputs, thus fighting path explosion less effectively.

-In addition to our low-complexity function summaries, SAGE implements other specialized forms of summaries, which deal with floating-point computations [12], handle input-dependent loops [16], and can be statically validated against code changes [14].
+In addition to our low-complexity function summaries, SAGE implements other specialized forms of summaries, which deal with floating-point computations [13], handle input-dependent loops [17], and can be statically validated against code changes [15].

-6 Concluding Remarks
+6 Concluding remarks

 We have presented a new search strategy inspired by compositional reasoning at simple function interfaces.
-However, we do not perform compositional verification in this work, except when certain particular restrictions are met, as detailed in Theorem 2 (see also Sect.
+However, we do not perform compositional verification in this work, except when certain restrictions are met (Thm.
+2 and Sect.
 4).